 Juan Pujol Garcia played a major role in the grand D-Day deception, saving countless lives on both sides of the line, helping best to ensure the invasions success.
 For his effort, Pujol holds a bizarre yet fascinating distinction, as he was decorated by both the Allies and the Axis.

-Given that agent GARBO’s duplicity was never exposed, he was awarded both the Iron Cross First-Class by Adolf Hitler, and the Member of the Order of the British Empire (MBE) by England, each in secret.
-Pujol completely duped his Nazi handlers, and they would never uncover his deception.
+As Pujol’s duplicity was never exposed, he was awarded both the German Iron Cross Second Class by Adolf Hitler, and the Member of the Most Excellent Order of the British Empire (MBE) by the UK, each in strictest secret.
+Pujol completely duped his Nazi handlers, and they never uncovered his deception.

-To guarantee Pujol’s personal safety from possible future Nazi retribution post-war, MI-5 spread the rumor that Pujol had died in Angola from Malaria in 1949.
+To guarantee Pujol’s personal safety from possible post-war Nazi retribution, MI5 endeavored to spreading a rumor that Pujol died in Angola from Malaria in 1949.
 Following the war, Pujol left his wife and children and began a new life in Caracas, Venezuela.

-Pujol was in tears when he first saw the graves for the fallen on D-Day 40 years later, bitter in the knowledge he could not save all of the men lost there.
+Pujol was in tears when first seeing the graves of the fallen on D-Day 40, bitter in the knowledge he could not save all of the men who perished there.
 Quietly Pujol murmured, “I couldn’t save them.”

-Given all Juan Pujol Garcia accomplished, every life he did save, and all the official honors bestowed him, agent GARBO deserves one distinction above all others: Juan Pujol Garcia was the living definition of irrepressible.
-Irrepressible in service to the better world he never ceased trying to create.
+Given all Juan Pujol Garcia accomplished, every life he did save, and all the official honors bestowed him, Agent GARBO deserves one distinction above all others: Juan Pujol Garcia was the living definition of irrepressible.
+Pujol was irrepressible in his ceaseless service to create and defend the better world he always thought possible.

-In the end Pujol was both the man with a utopian vision, and the man who in many ways born well before his time.
-Undoubtedly, it would also seem he was born in that epoch to serve a greater purpose that all humanity has realized.
+In the end Pujol was both the man with a utopian vision, who for all intents and purposes was also a man born well ahead of his time.
+Conversely, but not contrarily, it also seems Pujol was born into that specific epoch to serve a greater purpose; a purpose that humanity still strives to realize.

 Sign-Up For The Latest From TGNR